Table of contents

 - Identity Authentication: ensure the verified data is consistent every time the user reappears on your site.

-This is precisely why they create fake profiles before abusing your business, whether they want to default on an online loan, create multiple accounts to abuse your promo system or trigger affiliate rewards.
+Verifying a person’s identity is vital to prove that there is a real person behind the transaction/process.
+Fraudsters create fake profiles before abusing your business, whether they want to default on an online loan, create multiple accounts to abuse your promo system or trigger affiliate rewards.

 While this has long been the case in the world of banking and financial institutions, we’re seeing a more pressing need to perform identity-based authentication in a variety of verticals.
 This includes online stores, OTAs and payment gateways, to name but a few.